The Three Musketeers: D'Artagnan poster

 The inciting incident occurs at 13 minutes when D'Artagnan arrives in Paris and immediately challenges three of the King's Musketeers (Athos, Porthos, and Aramis) to duels after a series of accidental insults, putting his dream in jeopardy..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This illustrates the protagonist's commitment to D'Artagnan actively chooses to help the Musketeers protect Queen Anne's honor by retrieving her diamond studs from the Duke of Buckingham in London, fully entering the dangerous world of court intrigue., moving from reaction to action.
+This reveals the protagonist's commitment to D'Artagnan actively chooses to help the Musketeers protect Queen Anne's honor by retrieving her diamond studs from the Duke of Buckingham in London, fully entering the dangerous world of court intrigue., moving from reaction to action.

 The Collapse moment at 89 minutes (74% through) represents the emotional nadir.
 Here, Constance is captured by Milady and the Cardinal's forces.
 D'Artagnan's attempt to be a hero has put the woman he loves in mortal danger.
 The mission's success feels hollow as personal cost becomes clear., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.